ChetanThapliyal/3-tier-architecture-deployment-GKE/configs/GKE/Jenkins_GKE_config.md

 ### Configure target GKE cluster

-1. If necessary, create your GKE cluster:
+1. If necessary, create your GKE cluster: (# In this project we are creating clluster using terraform so skip this step)
     ```bash
     gcloud container clusters create $CLUSTER --zone $ZONE
     ```